Dispader/example-jruby-gradle-plugin/README.md

-# examples-jruby-gradle-plugin
+# jruby-gradle-plugin examples and tests

-An isolated project to test using jruby-gradle functions.
+An isolated project to test jruby-gradle functions.